For many of us, bonus season sparks big ideas of purchasing a new watch, going on vacation, or buying a new car.

 I admit that I enjoy all of the above and truly believe that rewarding myself for a job well-done can help create a habit of continuing to excel.
 But, I still maintain that it's crucial to spend intentionally and to have a plan to make sure that you put yourself first.

-‘Putting yourself first’ can mean many things.
-You could buy something really nice, or invest towards furthering your education, or take a course on a topic that you were always interested in.
+"Putting yourself first" can mean many things.
+For example, you could buy something really nice, further your education, or take a course on a topic you were always interested in.
 But putting yourself first also means taking care of future you.

-So, today, I want to focus on a few ways that might not be first to your mind when you think about what it means to put yourself first.
+So, today, I want to focus on a few ways you can put yourself first.
+And it might not be the first thing you’d normally think about.

 “A man in debt is so far a slave.” - Ralph Waldo Emerson

 To start, you should use a portion of your bonus to get rid of any lingering credit card debt that you might have.
 Even credit card debt can stack up and seriously hurt your financial health.
-With many credit cards charging upwards of 15% in interest, it makes sense to get rid of any balances as quick as you can.
+With many credit cards charging upwards of 35% in interest, it makes sense to get rid of any balances as quickly as you can.